inspec/inspec/docs/resources.rst

 bridge
 =====================================================
-Use the ``bridge`` InSpec audit resource to test basic network bridge properties, such as name, if an interface is defined, and the associations for any defined interface.
+Use the ``bridge`` |inspec resource| to test basic network bridge properties, such as name, if an interface is defined, and the associations for any defined interface.

 * On |unix| and |linux| platforms, any value in the ``/sys/class/net/{interface}/bridge`` directory may be tested
 * On the |windows| platform, the ``Get-NetAdapter`` cmdlet is associated with the ``Get-NetAdapterBinding`` cmdlet and returns the ``ComponentID ms_bridge`` value as a |json| object